Custom Route Constraint in ASP.NET Core MVC

 Note: You can use the Custom Route Constraint in both Convention-Based and Attribute-Based Routing in ASP.NET Core Application.

 Next, modify the Student Controller as follows.
 Now, you can access the Index and Details action method without passing any route values.
-But if you want to pass route values for the Details action method, then the value should be alphanumeric else; it will give a 404 Resource Not Found Error.
+However, if you want to pass route values for the Details action method, the value should be alphanumeric; otherwise, it will give a 404 Resource Not Found Error.

 using Microsoft.AspNetCore.Mvc;